Machine Learning Algorithms

 Semi-Supervised Learning

-Semi-Supervised Learning algorithms rely on a small amount of labeled data with a large amount of data of unlabeled data.
+Semi-supervised learning algorithms rely on a small amount of labeled data with a large amount of data of unlabeled data.
 This approach is useful when labeling data is expensive or time-consuming.
 Common algorithms include:

 • Co-Training: Uses multiple views of the data for training.